Brian Murphy (actor): Personal life and death

-Murphy was married to Hi-de-Hi! actress Linda Regan.
-Regan was his second wife and the couple married in 1995; they lived in Kent.
-Murphy had two children, Trevor and Kevin, from his previous marriage to Carol Gibson.
+Murphy married Carol Gibson in 1957; they had two children, Trevor and Kevin, and fostered many others.
+In 1995 he married Hi-de-Hi! actress Linda Regan.
+They lived in Kent.

 His grandson is Martin Murphy, a writer, director, and performer, whose recent writing credits include The Ghost of White Hart Lane (2024), along with Midas (2023) and Jonny Feathers the Rock & Roll Pigeon (2022) both at the Park Theatre.
-Martin's previous writing credits include Jury (Park Theatre / Zoom), Victim (Pleasance Courtyard / King's Head Theatre), Worlds (VAULT Festival), Rockstar (Lyric Hammersmith), Villain (Soho Theatre / Underbelly) and Manor (Soho Theatre).

-Murphy died following a short battle with cancer at his home in Kent, on 2 February 2025, at the age of 92.
+Murphy died of cancer at his home in Kent, on 2 February 2025, at the age of 92.